tldr-pages/tldr/pages/linux/dir.md

 `dir -l --author`

-- Ignore files described by shell PATTERN while listing the contents of a directory:
+- Ignore files describe by shell PATTERN while list the contents of a directory:

 `dir --hide=PATTERN`